richardjm/voron-parts/README.md

 # voron-parts

-*If you like or print these please considering liking or adding a make to printables - https://www.printables.com/social/64622-richard-m/about*
+*If you like or print these please considering downloading and liking on printables - https://www.printables.com/social/64622-richard-m/about*

 Just some other custom parts I've made that probably aren't worth making a pull request over. (discord: whistlinric)